 We conduct an experiment to compare the coding efficiencies of the two types of manifolds at different scales.
 The data we use are nine $512 \times 512$ images composed of many occluding squares, shown in Fig. 6.
-In the first scale, the length of the squares $r \in [64, 256]$ , and the the frequency distribution of the sizes is proportional to $1/r^3$ .
-Each subsequent scale is a zoom-out version where the resolution is lowered by 1/2 from the previous image.
-The intensity of each pixel (x, y) is the average of the four pixels (2x - 1, 2y - 1), (2x - 1, 2y), (2x, 2y - 1), (2x, 2y) from the previous scale.
+In the first scale, the length of the sides of the squares ranges from $r \in [64,256]$ , and the the frequency of the sizes is proportional to $1/r^3$ .
+Each subsequent scale is a zoomout version where the resolution is lowered by 1/2 from the previous image.
+The intensity of each pixel (x,y) is generated by taking the average of the four pixels (2x-1,2y-1),(2x-1,2y),(2x,2y-1),(2x,2y) from the previous scale.
 All nine images are then normalized to have the same marginal mean and variance.